Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Computational results

 \section{Computational results}

-We computed the DD distribution for 4 model networks and 10 empirical or real networks.
+We computed the DD distribution for 4 synthetic networks \cite{Erdos1961,Watts1998,Barabasi1999,Dall2002}, namely, Erd\"{o}s-R\'{e}nyi (ER) model, Watts-Strogatz (WS) model, Barab\'{a}si-Albert (BA) model, and Random Geometric (RG) model, and 10 empirical or real networks \cite{Barabasi2016,Leskovec2007,CAIDA,Song2010,Watts1998,Yu2008,Redner2004,Ebel2002,Schellenberger2010,Albert1999}.
 Of the 10 real networks analyzed here, 6 are undirected and 4 are directed networks.
-The full description of the network dataset is included in the Appendix.
-We also use the 4 model networks to analyze the relationship between DD and topological robustness and to investigate the possible correlation between DD and other edge-based measures.
+The full description of the network dataset is included in the SI Appendix.
+We also use the 4 synthetic networks to analyze the relationship between DD and topological robustness and to investigate the possible correlation between DD and other edge-based measures.